borenstein-lab/burrito/README.md

 ###Credits
 ####Cecilia Noecker
-*Responsible for all data cleaning and organization prior to loading data into our visualization *Generated the bipartite graph and assisted in linking it to the tree structure *Developed coloring scales for the visualization as a whole
+-Responsible for all data cleaning and organization prior to loading data into our visualization -Generated the bipartite graph and assisted in linking it to the tree structure -Developed coloring scales for the visualization as a whole
 ####Alex Eng
-*Developed our "data cube" structure to hold our data *Created the taxa stacked bar plot
+-Developed our "data cube" structure to hold our data -Created the taxa stacked bar plot
-*Developed the highting interactivity between seperate parts of the visualization
+-Developed the highting interactivity between seperate parts of the visualization
 ####Colin McNally
-*Developed the tree structure for both Taxa and Function *Worked on linking the tree structure to the bipartite graph *Created the final visualization product on one page
+-Developed the tree structure for both Taxa and Function -Worked on linking the tree structure to the bipartite graph -Created the final visualization product on one page
 ####Will Gagne-Maynard
-*Generated the stacked bar plot for functions *assisted in linking the stacked bar plots with the bipartite graph and tree *Gave design and use feedback throughout the study
+-Generated the stacked bar plot for functions -Assisted in linking the stacked bar plots with the bipartite graph and tree -Gave design and use feedback throughout the study